 What determines the cost of homeowners insurance?

-Homeowners insurance cost for an individual homeowners insurance policy is determined by a wide range of factors.
+The cost of an individual homeowners insurance policy is determined by a wide range of factors.
 Some of those factors are within your control, and some of them are not.
-Generally speaking, the main external factors that contribute to the cost of an homeowner’s insurance premium are the location of the home, the age and state of the home and your credit history.

-Homes in areas with high rates of flooding or fires means that the cost of covering that home will be more than homes located in places where natural disasters are uncommon.
+For instance, home insurance is more expensive in areas with a high risk of flooding or fires than in places where natural disasters are uncommon.
 Newer homes cost less to insure than older dwellings— especially those in need of repairs.
 Insurance companies also look at your personal credit history before covering your home, so people with good credit histories could receive a lower premium than those with poor credit histories.